kentaro/tiperc20/README.md

 # tiperc20

 tiperc20 is a software that behaves as a Slack bot.
-It handles some form of messages and some kind of reactions, and send ERC20 token to whom the messages or reactions are sent.
+It handles some form of messages and some kind of reactions, and be able to send arbitrary ERC20 tokens to whom the messages or reactions are sent.

-This software is heavily inspired by [tipmona](https://twitter.com/tipmona).
+This software is heavily inspired by [tipmona](https://twitter.com/tipmona) and [OKIMOCHI](https://github.com/campfire-inc/OKIMOCHI/).

 ## Usage